Sexual abuse compensation claims

 Seeking help from a specialist sexual abuse lawyer can be a difficult first step but it is often the start of taking back power.
 Our sexual abuse department is one of the most prominent in the country and has been instrumental in paving the way for the developing area of sexual harassment law.

 Jordans has represented the interests of abuse survivors across Yorkshire for over two decades.
-Our specialist team of sexual abuse lawyers in Wakefield, Dewsbury, Horsforth and Selby manage all sexual abuse cases with sensitivity and total confidentiality.
+Our specialist team of sexual abuse lawyers in Wakefield, Dewsbury, Horsforth, Selby and Penistone manage all sexual abuse cases with sensitivity and total confidentiality.

 You can be assured the lawyer assigned to your case will be there to support and guide you through the complex areas of sexual abuse law.

 Who can I make a sexual abuse claim against?